-- All of these plants require well-draining soil, which means you will either need to use a pot with holes in the bottom or pile up some stones in the bottom of your pot before adding soil (so that the water can drain through the stones).
+- All of these plants require well-draining soil, which means you will either need to use a pot with holes in the bottom or pile up some stones in the bottom of your pot before adding soil.
 If you choose to use a pot with holes in the bottom, be sure to put a shallow drainage container under the pot so the water doesn’t drain onto your floor, shelf, or windowsill.

-- For each of these plants, feel free to purchase potting mix at a garden center or make your own (You can also choose whether or not you want to stick with organic soils).
-Each plant grows best in a slightly different soil environment, but this general potting mix recipe will help get you started.
+- For each of these plants, you can purchase potting mix at a garden center or make your own.
+Each plant grows best in a slightly different soil environment, but general potting mix will help get you started.

 - Many of these plants grow best in areas that receive lots of sunlight and remain fairly warm throughout the day.
 Sunny windows are extremely helpful for growing plants indoors.
 However, if you don’t have sunny windows (or if the area is a low temperature), grow lights will be your new best friend — they help maintain optimal light and temperature conditions for plants regardless of outside weather or indoor conditions.

 As I researched for this blog, I was amazed at how easy it is to grow not only indoor veggies but also fruit as well.
-I never imagined growing my own lemons or mandarin oranges.
-Imagine the cost savings if you could grow even half of these yourself!
+I never imagined growing my own lemons or mandarin oranges!